vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-Specifically, the `slots[i].hashCode == hashCode` bit will return false and this makes `HashSet<T>.Contains` return an unexpected result.
+Specifically, the `slots[i].hashCode == hashCode` bit will return false and this makes `HashSet<T>.Contains` return `false`.

-By incorrectly implementing (or not updating the method after altering our user-defined class), we've just caused a hard-to-detect bug and made `HashSet<T>.Add` a more leaky abstraction.
+By incorrectly implementing `GetHashCode`, we've just caused a hard-to-detect bug and made `HashSet<T>.Add` a more leaky abstraction.
+You may think that incorrect implementations are hard to do, but a dev may not remember to update the method after altering a user-defined classes fields/properties.

 ## Incorrectly implementing Object.Equals/IEquatable.Equals
-Lets say we make implement `Equals` to return `Id` (assuming we use the ID to uniquely identify an instance):
+The same thing can be said for `Equals`.
+Lets say we make implement it to return `Id`:
 ```c#
 public class MyObject2 : IEquatable<MyObject2>
 {